RAK3172 WisDuo LPWAN Module Low Level Development Reference

 FW file in the STM32CubeProgrammer.

-- By default, the STM32CubeProgrammer chooses ST-LINK as the uploading interface, so you need to change it to UART and select the right COM port.
-After setting up the UART connection, you can now connect and see that the device is detected.
+- By default, the STM32CubeProgrammer selects ST-LINK as the upload interface.
+Therefore, you need to change it to UART and select the correct COM port.
+After setting up the UART connection, you can now connect and see that the device has been detected.

 - You need to ensure that the